cslamar/cslamar.github.io/content/articles/midi-mixer-part-2/index.md

 ---

-## Explanations
+## Technical Details

 There are details that I glossed over as to why something needed to be done a certain way in order to allow people to get it working faster.
 What follows are the details behind what is actually happening.

 ### Semaphore Lock

-As mentioned above Keyboard Maestro will start to rate limit the number of executions of macros depending on how frequent they are called.
-You can imagine in the example above that this could happen fast if every time you moved the slider a macro was triggered.
-Moving the slider from 0 to 100 could call 127 macros within a very quick time.
+As mentioned above, Keyboard Maestro will start to rate limit the number of executions of macros depending on how frequently they are called.
+You can imagine in the example above, that this could happen too quickly if every time you moved the slider, a macro was triggered.
+Moving the slider from 0 to 100 could trigger 127 macros within a very quick timeframe.
 So how do we get around this?

 Semaphores for the win!!